gcuddy/gcuddy.github.io/_posts/2019-05-07-qualities-of-great-theatre.md

 ---

-[^1]: I'm not discounting Brecht, by the way.
+[^1]: This isn't to discount Brecht.
 Some of my favorite productions are able to blend Brecht's intellectual distance with the raw nakedness of emotion in theatre.
 [^2]: Understanding on a basic, intuitive level, at least.
 Audiences don't need to understand every little thing, in a literal sense.